-Disciplinary Probation: Designed for serious or repeat violations.
+Probation (Disciplinary): Designed for serious or repeat violations.
 The next violation, regardless of the type of offense, may result in residential suspension, suspension from the University, or expulsion.
-The duration of probation is determined by the party issuing the sanctions.
+A hearing panel shall decide the length of a probationary period.

-Removal/Suspension from Campus Housing: Designed for serious violations or repeat offenses.
-It is the loss of residential status and the privileges that accompany living in the residence halls, including a ban from the residence halls.
-The duration of the removal from the residence halls is determined by the party issuing the sanction.
+Removal/Suspension from Campus Housing: Designed for serious violations or repeat offenses, this sanction involves the loss of residential status and the privileges that accompany living in the residence halls, including, but not limited to, a ban from the dining hall and from all residence hall facilities.
+The University will refund no monies paid previously by the student (or on the student's behalf) for campus housing costs and charges.
+A hearing panel shall decide the duration of the removal from the residence halls/campus housing.